"It’s

 physicality; subsequent representation and association with sexualised women in

-advertisements; and its inevitable corruption as the embodiment of innocence.
+corruption as the embodiment of innocence.